open-contracting/standard/standard/standard.md

     -   In performance we store details related to the contract implementation including details of payments made, evaluation, audit and performance reports.

+The contracting record will reflect the latest state of the contracting process.
+For example, if a tender is issued for Widget A with a minimum value of $10 and maximum of $20, at the tender stage the 'Amounts:minimum' would be $10, and 'Amounts:maximum' would be $20.
+If during consulation the range is determined to be unrealistic and a tender ammendment is issued changing the range of acceptable tenders to $20 - $30 then the contracting record would be updated to an 'Amounts:minimum' of $20 and 'Amounts:maximum' of $30.
+To see the history of these amounts would require looking at the individual contracting releases or tracking changes to the contracting record.

 <div class="panel panel-success">
     <div class="panel-heading">
        <h4 class="panel-title"> <span class="glyphicon glyphicon-question-sign"></span> Consultation questions</h4>